Timeless Jewish Learning for the 21st Century

 Study units fall into four categories, each involving distinct methods for approaching ideas, texts, and conversations:

-- In-Depth Hebrew Bible Study (e.g., feminism in Ruth and Esther; moral philosophy in Proverbs and Ecclesiastes)
+- In-Depth Hebrew Bible Study (e.g., feminism in Ruth and Esther; the outsiders in the Book of Genesis)

 - Themes in Jewish Thought (e.g., chosenness; science and spirituality)